rafcontreras/workerize-loader-wp5/README.md

 ### Polyfill Required for IE11

-Workerize-loader supports browsers that support Web Workers - that's IE10+.
+workerize-loader-wp5 supports browsers that support Web Workers - that's IE10+.
-However, these browsers require a polyfill in order to use Promises, which Workerize-loader relies on.
+However, these browsers require a polyfill in order to use Promises, which workerize-loader-wp5 relies on.
 It is recommended that the polyfill be installed globally, since Webpack itself also needs Promises to load bundles.

 The smallest implementation is the one we recommend installing: